 Holbrook Public School, situated between Albury and Wagga, provides a safe and positive learning environment where children can learn and develop as individuals.

-The school is made up of 6 classes with a total of 151 students enrolled.
-It has a culture that encourages students, parents, staff and the wider community to work together as a team to enhance the learning experience of all students through effective teaching and learning, a positive climate, good discipline and community participation.
+The school is made up of 7 classes with around 140 students enrolled.
+It has a culture that encourages students, parents, staff and the wider community to work together to enhance the learning experience of all students through effective teaching and learning, a positive climate, good discipline and community participation.

-A collaborative and open approach is emphasised which provides the pursuit of individual excellence; a balanced, challenging and diverse curriculum catering for all students; participation in a wide range of academic, sporting and cultural activities; ongoing emphasis on the achievements of all students in a positive environment conducive to learning; a strong emphasis on technology to promote the development of digital, information, communication and research skills, incorporating an extensive school computer network system and internet site; a strong partnership with our school community; effective training and development programs for all staff; and the development of student leaders.
+A collaborative and open approach is emphasised, which provides the pursuit of individual excellence; a balanced, challenging and diverse curriculum catering to all students; participation in a wide range of academic, sporting and cultural activities; ongoing emphasis on the achievements of all students in a positive environment conducive to learning; a strong focus on technology to promote the development of digital, information, communication and research skills, incorporating an extensive school computer network system and internet site; a strong partnership with our school community; effective training and development programs for all staff; and the development of student leaders.